Menu Close

 Research Program Coordinator

 Dorothy Anika joined BIOS CTCC in June 2022 after earning a Bachelor of Science in neuroscience from Trinity College in Hartford, Connecticut.
 Throughout her entire undergraduate experience, she gained research experience.
 Her main responsibilities include managing clinical trials, site activation, enrollment, submitting IRB protocols and consent forms, and interfacing with other roles.
-She is currently coordinating site activation and enrollment for NIH/NINDS StrokeNet; ASPIRE, and is assisting the study start-up team on the REASSESS trial, among other tasks.
+She is currently coordinating site activation and enrollment for NIH/NINDS StrokeNet; ASPIRE, and is assisting the study start-up team on the REASSESS ICH trial, among other tasks.
 Prior to enrolling in medical school, she desires to obtain experience in clinical trial coordination, interventions, and brain imaging.
 The human brain fascinates her, and she hopes to contribute to the discipline of medicine.

 Alexis Archer